CL17189/COMAP_E/README.md

 # COMAP_E
-How did we finish E Question of COMAP and get an M award?
+How did we finish E Question of COMAP and got an M award?